snowyu/node-memdown-sync/README.md

 ## Licence

-MemDOWN is Copyright (c) 2013 Rod Vagg [@rvagg](https://twitter.com/rvagg) and licensed under the MIT licence.
+MemDOWN is Copyright (c) 2013 Rod Vagg [@rvagg](https://twitter.com/rvagg), and contributors and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.